gvasilei/AutoReviewer/README.md

 ## 🚀 How to use it

 - Get an API Key from [OpenAI](https://platform.openai.com/account/api-keys)
-- Add it as a Github secret
+- Add it as a GitHub secret
 - Setup an action that runs on every PR

 ```